WraithIsLive/Excel_Project-Data_Analytics/Project 2 DAX Analysis/README.md

 - 🔍 **Power Query**
 - 💪 **Power Pivot**
 ### Data jobs Dataset
 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via @lukebarousse Excel course, which provides a foundation for analyzing data using Excel.
+The dataset is available via @lukebarousse's Excel course, which provides a foundation for analyzing data using Excel.

 It includes detailed information on:
 - 👨‍💼 **Job titles**